 Travel minimalism, being able to fit your entire life in one backpack, makes spontaneous adventure something you can do any time the mood strikes.

-Minimalists run very simple households, so they can pack up and leave on a whim without having to make endless lists about what to bring, spending days prior packing, and days after working through a mountain of laundry.
+Minimalists run very simple households, so they can pack up and leave on a whim without having to make endless lists about what to bring, packing for days prior, and days after working through a mountain of laundry.

 When the logistics of life becomes less complicated, it naturally increases our freedom and lessens our stress.